Bringing Out Students’ Best

 Great teachers are at the center of student achievement, especially in core academic and advanced programs in reading, writing, math, arts and science.
 In recent years, dozens of highly-qualified teachers have left for more affordable areas.
 Without additional funding, our District may continue to lose great teachers.

-The Campbell Union Elementary School District (CUESD) Governing Board has been discussing a potential local funding measure that would help maintain quality education in local elementary schools.
+The Campbell Union Elementary School District (CUESD) Governing Board voted to place a potential local funding measure—Measure P—that would help maintain quality education in local elementary schools.

 Frequently Asked Questions